Ultimaker/Ultimaker.com-designsystem/src/stories/atoms/media/youtube-video.stories.md

-## YouTube Video
+# YouTube Video
 This component embeds a youtube video into the site and takes account of the preferences stored in the cookiebar.
 When user hasn't given consent to place cookies its loads the youtube-nocookie.com variant.

+## Properties
 This component supports the following properties:
 - *autoplay:* autoplay video, *default: false*
 - *modestbranding:* show limited youtube branding, like small logo, *default: true*
 - *controls:* show controls, *default: true*